surfshtt/Spring-boot-restful-service-crud-operations/README.md

-# Spring Boot MySQL CRUD Example
+# Spring Boot MySQL CRUD

-This project is a simple RESTful API built with Spring Boot that demonstrates how to perform CRUD (Create, Read, Update, Delete) operations with a MySQL database.
+This project is a simple RESTful API built with Spring Boot in which i learned how to perform CRUD (Create, Read, Update, Delete) operations with a MySQL database.

 ## Features